Mina Chow, AIA, NCARB

 M.Arch, Harvard University

 Professor Chow is interested in expanding the awareness of architecture and design by bringing compelling and passionate stories about the built environment to film, television and multi-media.
 Her awards include production grants from the Graham Foundation in Chicago, the California Architectural Foundation, the USC Architectural Guild, the USC US-China Institute and the USC Ambassador's Fund.
 She has directed/produced films for the National Chapter and local chapters of the American Institute of Architects and the University of Southern California.
-Currently, she is directing and producing FACE OF A NATION: "What Happened at the World's Fair?” a feature documentary about World's Fairs which will be completed in 2015.
-She also directed the USC School of Architecture "100 Years of Architecture" documentary short and campaign launch.
+Currently, she is directing/producing FACE OF A NATION: "What Happened at the World's Fair?” a feature documentary about World's Fairs which will be completed in 2015.
+She also directed the USC School of Architecture "100 Years of Architecture" documentary short in 2014.
 In 2011, she created BRAVE NEW WORLD: Architectural Icons of Los Angeles, a broadcast pilot about innovative architecture that was created for the Mayor’s office in the city of Los Angeles.

 Professor Chow has worked for several innovative architecture firms including Eisenman Architects, and TsAO + McKOWN Architects in NYC.
 At UC Berkeley, she won the Peerless Award for Architectural Design, and was on the winning team for the Amerika Gedenkbibliothek International Library Design Competition.
 At Harvard University, she co-taught a graduate seminar with Diane Lewis and researched architectural theory with K. Michael Hays.
 She has collaborated on several design-media projects with the late Doug Michels of Ant Farm.
 Recently, she was on the award-winning U.S. Pavilion team "Spontaneous Interventions: Design Actions for the Common Good" at the 2012 Venice Architecture Biennale.